ucdavis-ice/puppet-hadoop/README.markdown

 # Hadoop #

-This module was created to assist with the installation and configuration of hadoop.
+This module was created to assist with the installation and configuration of hadoop, specifically on Ubuntu 12.04.
 Simply edit the params.pp file and mapreduce your self away!

 # Configuration #

 * A deb file needs to be placed into ~/modules/hadoop/files.
 You can download hadoop from here: http://hadoop.apache.org/common/releases.html
 * Once downloaded the params.pp file needs to be updated with the version downloaded.
-* The params.pp also requires the java module I have already published.
-That or the $java_home variable needs to be properly updated.
+* The params.pp also requires the $java_home variable to be properly updated based on which version of java you plan to install.
+(This defaults to the openjdk-7-jre)

 # SSH Keys #